 - Review the University’s overall level of compliance with government regulations.

 - Review the University Compliance Office’s monitoring of area-specific compliance offices.

 - Review and approve the University Compliance Office’s audit plans and activities.

 - Review the University Compliance Office’s staffing and organizational structure.

 - Review significant results of compliance or regulatory audits conducted by the University Compliance Office or by third parties, as well as the adequacy of management’s corrective actions.

 - Review the University Compliance Office’s procedures for the receipt, retention, and treatment of complaints received regarding accounting, internal controls, and auditing matters.
-Employees are notified in the University’s Code of Conduct about their ability to confidentially and anonymously report concerns about questionable accounting or auditing matters, or any other compliance matter, by calling the University Compliance Office’s hotline.

 - Receive at least annually a summary of calls to the hotline and the related disposition of such matters.